keithalpichi/keithalpichi.github.io/src/data/articles/2019-04-28-learning-go-for-nodejs-engineers-part-2.md

 Golang handles errors quite differently from Javascript.
 It does have a construct called `panic`, that is loosely analogous to `throw`, but it is rarely used.
 Actually, how you use `throw` in Javascript is different than how you use `panic` in Go.
 The only cases I see `panic` being used is when it's not possible for your code or others integrating your code to continue.
 We'll soon revisit how programs can recover from `panic`'s.

 So if `panic` and `throw` aren't synonymous how should you handle errors?
 The Go convention for notifying callers that an error was encountered is for functions to return a tuple.
 That tuple contains one or more values for the success and a single value for the failure.
 The right-most value represents the failure and it is always an `error` type.
-Let's see an example:
+Let's see an example.

 ```
 func divide(a int, b int) (int, error) {